Video Game Emulators

 RetroArch

 This is a stub to highlight that my top recommendation for arcade emulation is the #1 multi-system emulator, RetroArch.
 It has the latest core for MAME and multiple cores for older versions of MAME by year.
 It has a core for FinalBurn Neo (the latest version of FinalBurn) and FinalBurn Alpha.
 If you've tried arcade emulation before, you know it can be a frustrating experience due to finding out that many of the arcade roms readily available in rom sites don't work on the latest arcade emulators.
 Hence, making it easy to jump between new & old arcade emulators is an essential feature for the best arcade emulation experience, which RetroArch does well.
+My RetroArch tutorial has a section explaining its arcade emulation.
 Otherwise, if you want to keep things simple you can just use MAME4droid.

 Extras